• Skip to primary navigation

 • About

-This pork stir-fry is one of my favorites.
-It's made with pork tenderloin, and I add lots of vegetables.
-I flavor this dish with garlic, ginger, and a delicious soy sauce and sriracha sauce.
+This pork stir fry is one of my favorite stir-fry recipes.
+It's made with pork tenderloin, which is a perfect cut for quick cooking, and features lots of tender-crisp vegetables, including broccoli, peppers, and snow peas.
+I flavor it with garlic, ginger, and a delicious sauce made with soy sauce and sriracha.

 • Soy sauce: I typically use reduced-sodium soy sauce.
 If needed, you can use a gluten-free alternative.